The Making of a Jumper

 After all the initial designing and colour trails are finished and sizing worked out, it starts (as you can probably guess) with knitting!
 Each panel is knitted separately and is fully fashioned- this means that it is knitted to shape, and you can see the shaping marks on the finished jumper around the armholes, shoulders and neck.
+One of the benefits of fully fashioned knitwear, is that it is zero waste.

 Then I join the panels together on a machine especially for this part- this is called linking.